hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ```
 {: .output}

-The first thing that you should notice here is that it's using an *acceleration* for the pair potential lj/cut
+The first thing that you should notice here is that it's using an *acceleration* for the
+pair potential lj/cut
-and fir this purpose it is using two devices (Device 0 and Device 1) and 12 MPI-processes per
+and for this purpose it is using two devices (`Device 0` and `Device 1`) and 12 MPI-processes per
 device.
 That is what you asked for: 2 GPUs (```-pk gpu 2```) and
 `{{ site.sched_comment }} {{ site.sched_flag_ntasks }}=24`.
-Number of tasks is shared equally by
+The number of tasks is shared equally by
 each GPU.
-The detail about the graphics card is also printed, *Tesla K80, 13 CU, etc. etc.* along
+The detail about the graphics card is also printed, along
-with the *numerical precision* of the implemented *GPU package* is also printed.
+with the *numerical precision* used by the **GPU** package is also printed.
 In this case, it
 is using *double precision*.
-Next it shows how the MPI-processes are spawned with a GPU core.
+Next it shows how many MPI-processes are spawned per GPU.

-### Accelerated version of pair-potential
+##### Accelerated version of pair-potential

 This section of the output shows you that it is actually using the *accelerated* version of the
-pair potential *lj/cut*.
-You can see that it is using *lj/cut/gpu* though in your input file you
+pair potential `lj/cut`.
+You can see that it is using `lj/cut/gpu` though in your input file you
-mentioned this as *pair_style  lj/cut 2.5*.
-This is what happens when you use the *-sf gpu*
+mentioned this as `pair_style  lj/cut 2.5`.
+This is what happens when you use the `-sf gpu`
 command-line switch.
 This automatically ensures that the correct accelerated version is called for
 this run.
 ```